Becoming a great salesperson

 A hunger to learn

-Customers tend to trust and respect knowledgeable salespeople.
-By the same token, they will also lost interest at the first mistake made by a salesperson who is unprepared.
+Customers in the US tend to trust and respect knowledgeable salespeople.
+By the same token, they will also lose interest at the first mistake made by a salesperson who is unprepared.
 You should therefore be seeking to learn about their product, industry and competitors at every available opportunity.
 This knowledge is what will ultimately allow you to be the trusted advisor you’re seeking to become.

 Persistence